Multi-Virtual Knot Theory: New Penrose Evaluations and Polynomials

 We begin by describing an {\it n-coloring} of a finite trivalent graph $G$ with perfect matching $M.$ A coloring consists in an assignment of colors to the {\it non-matching edges} of $G$ from the color set $\{1,2,...,n\}$ so that only two distinct colors are touching each matching edge and these two colors both appear at each end of the matching edge.
 We call such a coloring of $(G,M)$ a perfect matching $n$-coloring.\\

 We point out first a purely combinatorial interpretation of the coloring count for $(G,M).$ Define the {\it matching polynomial} $Match(G,M)$, also denoted by $\{G,M \}$, by the recursion

 where it is understood that where each matching edge has been replaced by the glyphs in the recursion about to form a collection of state configurations consisting in loops connected by the wiggly glyphs in the form $ \{ \VGlyph \} $ and $\{ \CGlyph \}.$ The evaluation of a state $S$ is defined to be equal to the number of ways to color the loops in $S$ so that two distinct loops joined by a wiggly glyph are colored differently.
+Thus the state evaluation is a chromatic polynomial of the graph $G(S)$ associated with the state by assigning a node to each loop in the state, and an edge to each pair of loops that share a wiggly line (indicating that the loops are colored differently).
 We use the color set of $n$ colors described above.\\

+{\bf Remark.}.
+The matching polynomial can be reformulated as a Penrose-type expansion in the form shown below, where it is given that loops that share a dark dotted intersection must be colored by the same color.
+Lines without wiggly lines or dotted intersections can be colored with the same color or with different colors.
+This formula is of interest, as it gives another solution to the problem to give a Penrose type formula that counts colors for all trivalent graphs.
+Consequences of this point of view will be studied in subsequent work.
+Note that for this formulation $G$ is any trivalent graph.